Updated on: October 1, 2024

 TotalAV also offers several extras, like:

 TotalAV’s VPN is the #1 antivirus-VPN package — it has incredibly fast connections and airtight security, and it works with all the major streaming sites.
-The VPN is available with unlimited data as part of TotalAV’s Internet Security and Total Security plans, and it’s well worth investing in.
+The VPN is available with unlimited data as part of TotalAV’s Internet Security and Total Security plans.
+Unlike Avast’s VPN, it also has torrenting support, making it well worth investing in.

 I’m also a big fan of TotalAV’s System Tune-Up optimization tool, which is way better than Avast’s.
 It cleared almost 1 GB of junk that was slowing down my computer.
 I found it really easy to remove unwanted programs and clear cookies, and my computer ran faster and felt more secure afterward.